This glossary includes various terms relevant to the contents of this site.

 The numerical address by which a location on the Internet is identified.
 Computers on the Internet use IP addresses to route traffic and establish connections among themselves; people generally use the text-based names made possible by the DNS.

 Maintains and makes available the hardware, software and data needed to perform link text-based domain names and numeric IP addresses.
 Many ISPs operate name servers and provide their customers with name service when they register a domain name.
-Most individuals are not in a position to operate a name server on their own and will need to make arrangements for name service with an ISP or some other person or organization.
+Most individuals are not in a position to operate a name server on their own and will need to make arrangements for name service with an ISP or some other person or organisation.

 Trademarks of national effect are intended to explicitly encompass national trademark registrations and European community trademark registrations (CTMs).
 Explicitly excluded from this definition are U.S. state and other local registrations, as well as any registrations on a supplemental or equivalent register.